taitruong/mr-t.org/_posts/2018-09-29-apartment-reviews-in-levanto-and-alghero-italy.md

 <img class="image fit" src="{{site.baseurl}}/images/2018-09-29-whatsapp-protocol3.png">
 <img class="image fit" src="{{site.baseurl}}/images/2018-09-29-whatsapp-protocol4.png">

 The shower is very tight and for this price not acceptable.
-Honestly: the kitchen equqiment is overdue for the garbage and is a disgrace - especially for paying customers.
-The same goes for the mattress: it gave me the impression she has used it for many years in her apartment and instead of throwing it away she 'recycled' it for us.
+Honestly: the kitchen equipment is overdue for the garbage and is a disgrace - especially for paying customers.
+The same goes for the mattress: it gave me the impression it has been used for years and instead of throwing it away she 'recycled' it for us.

 My biggest complaint is the minimal communication and service from our host, Maria.
 Why?
 Decide yourself.
 Because: